jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 -----

-A pentagon's direct children can all reference eachother and can be referenced by all ancestors (containmentwise ancestors).
+A pentagon's direct children can all reference each other and can be referenced by all ancestors (containment-wise ancestors).
 Globality is only one function of a pentagon.
 Actually a pentagon is a lot like globality, where there are multiple levels of globality and that exists in today's systems.

 -----